expertasolutions/AzDo.VstsDashboard/CurrentReleaseNotes.md

 - ### [Issue0137](https://github.com/expertasolutions/VstsDashboard/issues/137)
   - "Status Order" filter selection now set to be store as user perferences in Azure DevOps/Azure DevOps Server
   - In addition to this issue, "With deployment only" & "Show all deployments" filter has been also store into user preferences extension data.
+  - Synchronization time has been reduced from 10seconds to 5seconds

 #### All these issues are part of the milestone [ReleaseAugust2020](https://github.com/expertasolutions/VstsDashboard/milestone/5)